andersjanmyr/tapirs/README.md

 An example app for showing Cross-Origin Resource Sharing (CORS).
+CORS allows Javascript clients from a different domain to access the services of another domain without the need to use JSONP.

-CORS allows clients from a different domain to access the services of another domain without the need to use JSONP.
+A running example can be found at http://tapirs.herkuapp.com

 This is done by setting the header: